 Amazon (AMZN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the online retailer had lost 2.67% in the past month.
-In that same time, the Retail-Wholesale sector lost 0.08%, while the S&P 500 gained 1.65%.
+Coming into today, shares of the online retailer had lost 0.25% in the past month.
+In that same time, the Retail-Wholesale sector gained 1.17%, while the S&P 500 gained 1.94%.

 AMZN will be looking to display strength as it nears its next earnings release.
-On that day, AMZN is projected to report earnings of $3.99 per share, which would represent a year-over-year decline of 33.94%.
-Our most recent consensus estimate is calling for quarterly revenue of $85.98 billion, up 18.78% from the year-ago period.
+On that day, AMZN is projected to report earnings of $3.98 per share, which would represent a year-over-year decline of 34.11%.
+Meanwhile, our latest consensus estimate is calling for revenue of $85.98 billion, up 18.78% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for AMZN.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-AMZN is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.03% lower.
+AMZN is currently a Zacks Rank #3 (Hold).

-It is also worth noting that AMZN currently has a PEG ratio of 3.09.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Commerce stocks are, on average, holding a PEG ratio of 1.32 based on yesterday's closing prices.
+Meanwhile, AMZN's PEG ratio is currently 3.11.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Internet - Commerce stocks are, on average, holding a PEG ratio of 1.33 based on yesterday's closing prices.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 152, putting it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 34% of all 250+ industries.

 To follow AMZN in the coming trading sessions, be sure to utilize Zacks.com.